prajolshrestha/programming-and-maths-Problems/README.md

 # Some Programming exercises to practice!

 ## Programming
-- Matlab from scratch
+- Matlab from scratch [For Image processing]
-- Python from scratch [complete]
+- Python from scratch [complete but periodic revision]
 - C programming [working...]
-- C++ from scratch [complete]
+- C++ from scratch [complete and working on project...]
+- Assembly from scratch
+    - 32bit assembly [basics completed]
+    - 64bit assembly
-- Rust from scratch
+- Rust from scratch [basics started]

 ## Accelerated Computing
 - Parallel cpp